ankitrout07/ankitrout07/README.md

 ### 🚀 About Me
 - 🎓 **B.Tech CSE Student** at Amity University with a passion for **DevSecOps** and **MLOps**
-- 📝 Published researcher in **Multimodal AI Frameworks** for mental health detection.

 ### 🛠️ Tech Stack & Toolkit
 - **Cloud:** Azure (VMs, Load Balancers), AWS.